shntrnkgw/basic-data-processing-tutorials/day3.md

     import hicsv

 You can notice that even if you installed `hicsv-python` package, what you `import` is `hicsv`.
 Actually, `hicsv` is a *module* in the package.
 But these terms are often not strictly used.

+To exit from the interactive Python interpreter,

+    exit()

 ## 4. Notes